Likely 2020 Democratic Candidates Want To Guarantee A Job To Every American

 The 2018 midterm primary season is really heating up this week, which means it's time to think about elections — like the 2020 Democratic presidential primaries.

-No major candidates have declared that they're preparing a run against Donald Trump in two years, but whispers are already building around potential candidates.
+No major candidates have declared that they're preparing a run against President Trump in two years, but whispers are building around potential candidates.
 A few of them have coalesced around a seriously ambitious policy idea — guaranteeing a job for every American who wants one.

 If enacted, such a program could be big or small; it could create massive reverberations in the private sector; and it could reshape monetary policy.
-One thing that's more certain is that Americans will be hearing about the idea of job guarantees for the next few years.
+One thing that is more certain is that Americans will be hearing about the idea of job guarantees for the next few years.

 But why now?